Prepping Your Business for Black Friday & Cyber Monday 2025

 USPS

-The USPS has raised shipping rates for the 2022 holiday season.
+The USPS announced a temporary price change for 2025 Holiday Shipping season.
 The rate adjustments will affect Priority Mail Express (PME), Priority Mail (PM), First-Class Package Service (FCPS), Parcel Select and USPS Retail Ground.
-These new rates will go into affect at 12 a.m.
-Central on Oct.
-2 and end at 12 a.m.
-Central on Jan.
-22, 2023.
+This will go into effect on midnight on October 5th, and will end midnight of January 18th, 2026.

 FedEx